Saints Perpetua and Felicity, martyrs (Memorial)

-Just as God loves us, each of us is called to respond "with all your heart and with all your soul."
-Deuteronomy returns repeatedly to the words "now" and "today" as the priveleged moment to respond to God.
-"Today you are making this agreement with the Lord."
-Our covenant with God needs to be renewed each day.
-Chapter 1 of Joshua extends the today of Deuteronomy into a recital of God's love and our loving response "by day and by night" (Josh 1:8).
+In response to this love each person is called to love God “with all your heart and all your soul.”
+Deuteronomy repeatedly uses the words “now” and “today” to say that our response to God should be ongoing.
+“Today you are entering this bond with the Lord.”
+Our comitment needs renewal xx day.
+The book of Joshua extends this message of Deuteronomy and calls for our response “by day and by night” (Josh 1:8).

-Lent is a time for some kind of fasting and renewal of personal prayer, so that we may be disposed to let rhythm of God's spirit take possession of ours.
+Lent is a time for renewing personal prayer, letting the rhythm of God’s spirit take us over.
 Happy are they who follow the law of the Lord.